DETAILED ACTION

 Regarding claim 10, fig. 2O of Hiner discloses wherein the bridge substrate is an active device (where current can flow).

-Regarding claim 11 (see rejection of claim 1 above), Hiner discloses a system, comprising: an electronic package, the electronic package comprising: a substrate, comprising: a first pad and a second pad on a first surface of the substrate without an intervening pad there between, wherein the first pad and the second pad have a first pitch; a third pad and a fourth pad on the first surface of the substrate without an intervening pad there between, wherein the third pad and the fourth pad have the first pitch; a fifth pad and a sixth pad on a second surface of the substrate without an intervening pad there between, wherein the second surface [[that]] is opposite from the first surface, wherein the fifth pad and the sixth pad have a second pitch that is greater than the first pitch, and wherein the fifth pad is electrically coupled to the first pad by a first single via, and the sixth pad is electrically coupled to the second pad by a second single via; a seventh pad and an eighth pad on the second surface of the substrate, wherein the seventh pad and the eight pad have the second pitch, and wherein the seventh pad is electrically coupled to the third pad by a third single via, and the eighth pad is electrically coupled to the fourth pad by a fourth single via; a bridge substrate above the substrate; a first die electrically coupled to the first pad, the second pad, and the bridge substrate; and a second die electrically coupled to the third pad, the fourth pad, and the bridge substrate, wherein the bridge substrate electrically couples the first die to the second die.
+Regarding claim 11 (see rejection of claim 1 above), Hiner and Brusberg discloses a system, comprising: an electronic package, the electronic package comprising: a substrate, comprising: a first pad and a second pad on a first surface of the substrate without an intervening pad there between, wherein the first pad and the second pad have a first pitch; a third pad and a fourth pad on the first surface of the substrate without an intervening pad there between, wherein the third pad and the fourth pad have the first pitch; a fifth pad and a sixth pad on a second surface of the substrate without an intervening pad there between, wherein the second surface is opposite from the first surface, wherein the fifth pad and the sixth pad have a second pitch that is greater than the first pitch, and wherein the fifth pad is electrically coupled to the first pad by a first single via, the first single via in direct contact with the first pad and in direct contact with the fifth pad, and the sixth pad is electrically coupled to the second pad by a second single via, the second single via in direct contact with the second pad and in direct contact with the sixth pad; a seventh pad and an eighth pad on the second surface of the substrate, wherein the seventh pad and the eight pad have the second pitch, and wherein the seventh pad is electrically coupled to the third pad by a third single via, the third single via in direct contact with the third pad and in direct contact with the seventh pad, and the eighth pad is electrically coupled to the fourth pad by a fourth single via, the fourth single via in direct contact with the fourth pad and in direct contact with the eighth pad; a bridge substrate above the substrate; a first die electrically coupled to the first pad, the second pad, and the bridge substrate; and a second die electrically coupled to the third pad, the fourth pad, and the bridge substrate, wherein the bridge substrate electrically couples the first die to the second die.
 Hiner does not disclose of a board and the electronic package coupled to the board.

 PNG